Welcome!

 Among mathematical ideas, regular polytopes - the generalization of the concept of a regular polyhedron to any number of dimensions - are easy to understand and amongst the easiest to visualise.
 This makes them a gateway to that world of sublimely pure beauty beyond our own.

-In addition, 4-dimensional space admits a total of 52 regular polychoron compounds!
-With Zometool, we can build projections of 11 of them, and of course I built them all.
+In addition, 4-dimensional space admits a total of 36 fully regular polychoron compounds!
+With the Zometool, we can build projections of 9 of them, and of course I built them all.
 These objects are especially interesting because, apart from being stellations and/or facetings of the regular convex polychora, their projections are, like those of the regular polychora, beautiful, complex, and challenging to build, and because of that a lot of fun.
 Furthermore, they nicely illustrate some important relations between different types of geometric symmetry and thus relations between the associated symmetry groups.

 The objective of this site is twofold.
 First, to show you my collection, providing brief descriptions of the objects represented by the models and their basic geometric properties.
-Second, to describe the many geometric relations between the objects.
+Second, to describe the many geometric relations between the objects, which provides crucial clues to understand them.
 More detailed descriptions - and in particular the associated mathematical concepts - are provided by the links and especially the references.

 I hope these models will inspire some of you to start your own journey into the world of polytopes and mathematics.
 If you have any comments or suggestions for improvements, please let me know.
 Special thanks go to Scott Vorthmann, Nan Ma and David Richter.